 In accordance with California AB 52, the Airport has notified applicable California Tribal Historic Preservation Officers (THPOs), and consultation is currently ongoing.
-As of publication, the Bishop Paiute Tribe has responded with a request for a meeting with Inyo County personnel to informally discuss the Proposed Project.
+As of publication, t The Bishop Paiute Tribe has-responded with a request for a meeting with Inyo County personnel to informally discuss the Proposed Project, and a representative of the Bishop Paiute Tribe was on-site when the cultural resources surface survey was conducted.
 This meeting is still tentative pending a response regarding availability of the THPO.
+A Bishop Paiute Tribal representative is also anticipated to be present during construction.
 The Tribal Consultation process is discussed further in Appendix D.